 - Souk Al Bahr – adjacent to the Dubai Mall

-Or traditonal bargain hunters who want to explore futher than just the old Souks may be interested in the likes of
+Or traditional bargain hunters who want to explore further than just the old Souks may be interested in the likes of:

-- The Gold & Silver Souk Al Quoz
+- The Gold & Diamond Park Al Quoz – for series jewellery purchasing

-Depending on when you time your trip for you may be able to join In the fun and festivities of many of these amazing events:
+Depending on when you time your trip, you may be able to join In the fun and festivities of many of these amazing events:

-- Dubai Food Festival – held every March
+- Dubai Food Festival – held around March every year

-- Racing at Meydan Racecourse – Dubai Cup held in March
+- Racing at Meydan Racecourse – Concluding with the Dubai Cup held in March

 - Dubai Summer Surprises – over July & August

-- Dubai Rugby Sevens – popular sporting tournament held in December
+- Dubai Rugby Sevens – popular sporting tournament held in early December

-- National Day – enjoy celebrating the nations birthday alongside Emirati’s and residents alike
+- National Day – enjoy celebrating the nation’s birthday alongside Emiratis and residents alike 2/3 December

 - Ramadan & Eid – enjoy Suhoor & Iftar with Muslims in marking the Holy Month and the breaking of the fast (dates vary)